cisco/mindmeld/source/userguide/parser.rst

 How the configuration instructs the parser
 ------------------------------------------

-What lets Workbench know about the head and dependent entity types for your application is the :data:`PARSER_CONFIG` dictionary in ``config.py``, your app configuration file.
+What lets MindMeld know about the head and dependent entity types for your application is the :data:`PARSER_CONFIG` dictionary in ``config.py``, your app configuration file.
 In :data:`PARSER_CONFIG`, the keys are the head entity types, and the values capture information about the corresponding dependent entity types.

 Using the head-dependent relationships defined in the configuration, the parser analyzes the detected entities in a query and hypothesizes different potential ways of grouping the entities together.
 Each such grouping is called a candidate **parse**.
 After generating these parse hypotheses, the parser uses a set of linguistically-motivated heuristics to pick the most likely candidate.

-Workbench supports both simple and advanced forms of parser configuration.
+MindMeld supports both simple and advanced forms of parser configuration.
 Recommended practice is to get the parser up and running with the simple configuration.
 If the app achieves satisfactory accuracy, you do not need to move on to the advanced configuration.
 If, however, you want to experiment with fine-tuned parsing, the advanced configuration makes that possible.

 Think about whether your app must support queries where (1) there are multiple head entities of the same type, and (2) those head entities have many potential dependents.
 For example, "Get me a pepperoni pizza with extra cheese, a calzone, and two diet cokes."
 Such a query is inherently ambiguous because there is more than one way to group its entities that satisfies the head-dependent relationships a simple configuration can define.
 For apps that deal with queries like this, fine-tuning the settings available in the advanced configuration is highly recommended. :ref:`Later in this chapter <food_parser_advanced_config>`, we explore this issue in detail.